 The atmospheric background $L_{B0}$ at zenith (photons per second per meter squared per steradian) is given by

-and $m_b$ is background in units of visual magnitudes per square arc seconds.
+and $m_b$ is the background in units of visual magnitudes per square arc seconds.
 That is, it is a measure of visual magnitude spread out over a square arcsecond of the sky.
-For a given $m_b$, smaller IFOV will result in smaller background noise per pixel.
+For a given $m_b$, a smaller IFOV will result in a smaller background noise per pixel.
 A truly dark sky has $m_b=$21.8 mag arcsec$^{-2}$.
-The sky at its zenith gets darker by $\approx 0.4$ mag arcsec$^{-2}$ during the first six hours after the end of twilight (sun 6 deg below). \cite{walker-1988}.
-The time variation will be ignored here, however.
-Instead, we will use zenith angle dependence.
-To calculate the background at $z$ degrees off zenith we use
+The sky at its zenith becomes darker by $\approx 0.4$ mag arcsec$^{-2}$ during the first six hours after the end of twilight (sun 6 degrees below). \cite{walker-1988}.
+However, the time variation will be ignored here.
+Instead, we will use the zenith angle dependence.
+To calculate the background at $z$ degrees away from the zenith, we used

-This formula by Garstand \cite{garstang-1989} is based on the analysis by Roach and Meinel [1955] \cite{roach+meinel-1955}, in which 40 percent of the average faint star background) and 60 percent comes airglow emissions at a height 130 km.
-We compared this $z$ dependence against the analytical form by Shell \cite{shell-2010} and found agreement within a magnitude of less than 1.
+This formula by Garstang \cite{garstang-1989} is based on the analysis by Roach and Meinel [1955] \cite{roach+meinel-1955}, in which 40\% of the average faint star background and 60\% come from airglow emissions at a height of 130 km.
+We compared this dependence on $z$ with the analytical form of Shell \cite{shell-2010} and found agreement within a magnitude of less than 1.

-For detector noise, we will assume no dark current and use an RMS value of 1 for read noise $e_n$.
+For detector noise, we will assume that there is no dark current and use an RMS value of 1 for read noise $e_n$.
 Then, the SNR for a single pixel is given by

-Figure \ref{highpass} (right) shows a sample debris track corresponding to the following TLE, which belongs to the International Space Station (ISS):
+Figure 1 shows a sample debris track corresponding to the following TLE:

 The elevation and azimuth track is as seen from a location near San Francisco, CA, looking up.
 The $3$ min pass above $30^{\circ}$ elevation is during morning twilight; the Sun is at $\approx 11^{\circ}$ below the horizon.
-This pass is chosen because of its high peak elevation providing a simple geometry to analyze the effect of some of the radiometric parameters.
-Figure \ref{highpass} (right) shows the variation of the single-pixel signal and background electrons along the track for 10 cm debris.
-The exposure time $\tau_{e}$ is chosen as 20 ms for calculating the background noise while $\tau_t$ (for signal photons) is variable and given by the debris transit time through apixel.
-Note that the background is symmetric around the peak elevation (near 90 s) and increases with decreasing elevation as a result of Eq. \ref{LB}.
-Moreover, the skewness of the $e_s$ curve is due to the albedo dependence on the solar phase angle (Eq. \ref{solarphasefunction}).
+This pass is chosen because of its high peak elevation, providing a simple geometry to analyze the effect of some of the radiometric parameters.